Pakanok/networking-note/one.md

 #### Switch : connect the same network
 #### Router : connect network with another network
 #### Firewall 🔥 🚧 :
+## Network Devices
+#### Host : any devices send and reseive traffic such as iphone, computer, server, taptop, printers, could server , TV, refrigerator, lights, speakers
+Host 2 type : 1. client is a initiate request,  or 2. server is respond
+#### Network
+Network is transports traffics between hosts, network can also contain another networks sometime called Sup network or Subnet.

+#### IP address = 32 bits (32 of 1 and 0 ) devices to four octets and convert into desimal numbers : 0-255
+IP address is the identity of each host, every hosts to have Ip Address for communication with each other
+#### Repreater
+Repreester is regenerater signals, allow communicater to a greater distance,
+#### Bridge
+Only have 2 ports, learn which host are be one each side.
+#### Hub : Multi port repeaters.
+Hub will send all the packets to all the hosts.
+Everybody will receive all everyone else data.
+#### Switch
+Multi port, learn which host on each port
+#### Router

 ## OSI Model Layers ( Open System Interconnectioin )
 #### Function are divided in 7 layers
 ###### Application : Closer to the usuer (www. https,Chrome, Brave )